hemantkkashyap/CodeBox/README.md

 # CODEBOX
-# File Managmnet Desktop Application
+# File Managment Desktop Application

 ## Overview

-Welcome to the FileRevolution Desktop Application repository!
-This project aims to redefine file management by providing an advanced desktop application similar to GitHub, with a focus on a user-friendly interface, top-tier security, and a seamless user experience.
+Welcome to the File Managment Desktop Application repository!
+This collaborative project by [Hemant Kumar Kashyap](https://github.com/hemant052004) and [Pooja Singhad](https://github.com/friendsusername) aims to redefine file management by providing an advanced desktop application similar to GitHub.
+The focus is on a user-friendly interface, top-tier security, and a seamless user experience.

 ## Features